stepanenko/forms-app/redux-store/README.md

 #### Installing dependencies

-Changing package versions is not recommended due to issue with newer ones
+> Changing package versions is not recommended due to issues with newer ones

 ```
 npm install